AI4Optimization/ai-for-optimization/projects/bilevel-condition-number-lower-bound/README.md

 - The $\kappa_y$ in the lower bound is the lower-level condition number.
 The paper distinguishes it from a global condition number $\bar\kappa_y$, which may be larger and appears in general NC--SC upper bounds.
 - Higher-order and stochastic statements use their own smoothness and oracle definitions; they should not be read as consequences of the first-order theorem without those additional constructions.

-## Verification record

-- [x] Theorem statement and parameter dependence checked against Theorem 4.1 of arXiv v4
-- [x] First-order and HVP oracle scope checked against Definitions 2.6--2.7 and Lemma 2.1
-- [x] Endpoint-amplification identities checked against Lemma 4.1
-- [x] Comparison with the NC--Q upper bound checked against Table 1 and Appendix F of the paper
-- [ ] Independent lemma-by-lemma reproduction of the complete paper proof
-- [ ] Names and scope of human verification recorded in this repository

 ## References